grafana/grafana-operator/CONTRIBUTING.md

 Depending on what you have changed these commands will update a number of different files.

+### KO

+To speed up multi-arch image builds and avoid burden of maintaining a Dockerfile, we are using [ko](https://ko.build/).

+For more information on how to push the container image to your remote repository take a look at the [official docs](https://ko.build/get-started/).

 ### Local development using make run

 Some of us use kind some use crc, below you can find an example on how to integrate with a kind cluster.